kubeedge/examples/security-demo/README.md

 Security is a paramount requirement for edge computing architecture as security breaches can make a complete organization to come to a halt (IIot) , data breach can lead to privacy issues and also control of the complete edge computing infrastructure.

-The enable better security, following needs to be satisfied for kubeedge framework
+To enable better security, following needs to be satisfied for kubeedge framework
 * Only verified and authorized edge nodes should be able to join cluster and connect to cloud.
 * Applications connecting to edge computing framework should be verified against the assigned identities.
 * Applications should be authorized to send and receive data from edge computing framework.